dead-man1/V-Bridge-Worker/README.md

 3. Paste it into the Worker editor and click **Deploy**.

 ## 📖 Configuration Guide
-Update your client (v2rayNG, Nekobox, etc.) with the following settings:
+Update your client settings as follows:

 ### 1. Connection Details
 - **Address:** A clean Cloudflare IP (e.g., `www.speedtest.net`).